Providence Row Housing Association

 Where necessary or required, we may share information as follows:

-- To comply with the law (e.g. the police, Inland Revenue, Council Tax Registration Officer, Social Security Fraud Act) or a court order
+- to comply with the law (e.g. the police and other law enforcement agencies, Inland Revenue, Council Tax Registration Officer, Electoral Registration Officers, Social Security Fraud Act) or a court order

-- Where PRHA has entered into a formal protocol with the police/local authority department or other statutory agencies/agencies carrying out contracts on behalf of statutory agencies.
+- where PRHA has entered into a formal protocol with the police, a local authority department, or other statutory agencies/agencies carrying out contracts on behalf of statutory agencies

-- Providing the name, address and contact number of a resident to contractors or other agents providing services on PRHA’s behalf
+- in providing the name, address and contact number of a resident to contractors or other agents providing services on PRHA’s behalf

-- Providing the name of a resident and the date of occupancy to gas, electricity and water companies
+- in providing the name of a resident and the date of occupancy to gas, electricity and water companies

-- Providing information anonymously for bona fide statistical or research purposes, provided it is not possible to identify the individuals to whom the information relates
+- in providing information anonymously for bona fide statistical or research purposes, provided it is not possible to identify the individuals to whom the information relates

-- Giving the name, address and stated local connection of applicants for housing to councils for housing which gives priority to people with a local connection
+- in giving the name, address and stated local connection of applicants for housing to councils for housing which gives priority to people with a local connection

-- Information required by the HCA when monitoring PRHA’s activities in its capacity as the regulator of housing associations.
+- in providing information required by the Regulator for Social Housing (RSH) when monitoring PRHA’s activities in its capacity as the regulator of housing associations.

-You have a number of rights under the GDPR:
+You have a number of rights under the UK GDPR:

 Access to personal information